Uzeyir Hajibeyov: Early life

-From 1899 to 1904 Uzeyir Hajibeyov studied at the Gori Pedagogical Seminary.
+From 1899 to 1904 Hajibeyov studied at the Gori Pedagogical Seminary, later to be known as the Transcaucasian Teachers Seminary.
 There, along with general education, he also acquired music.
-In this school Hajibeyov learned to play the violin, the violoncello and the brass instrument.
-After his graduation from the Pedagogical Seminary, Uzeyir Hajibeyov was appointed a teacher to the village of Hadrut in Upper Karabakh.
-Having worked there for a year, Hajibeyov permanently settled in Baku, where he carried on his career in teaching mathematics, geography, history, Azeri and Russian languages, and music.
+In this school, Hajibeyov learned to play the violin, the cello and brass instruments.
+After his graduation from the Pedagogical Seminary, Hajibeyov was appointed a teacher to the village of Hadrut in Upper Karabakh.
+Having worked there for a year, Hajibeyov permanently settled in Baku, where he carried on his career in teaching mathematics, geography, history, Azerbaijani and Russian languages, and music.
 He wrote the Turkic-Russian and Russian-Turkic Dictionary of Political, Legal, Economic and Military Terms, Used in Press in 1907 and the textbook Arithmetic Problems in 1908, and had them published by the Orujov Brothers Publishing House in Baku.

 Hajibeyov was no stranger to the tragic chaos of war; he lived through the Revolutions of 1905 and 1917, the fall of the Democratic Republic of Azerbaijan in 1920, and both World Wars.
 The political repercussions of these military conquests often manifested in other forms of chaos.
-For example, between 1920 and 1940, the alphabet systems for writing Azeri were changed three times — from Arabic to Latin, and from Latin to Cyrillic — a process which greatly hindered and interrupted the educational and cultural process and may well have been one of the factors influencing Uzeyir Hajibeyov to present his ideas verbally on the musical stage.
+For example, between 1920 and 1940, the alphabet systems for writing Azerbaijani were changed three times – from Arabic to Latin, and from Latin to Cyrillic – a process which greatly hindered and interrupted the educational and cultural process, and may well have been one of the factors influencing Hajibeyov to present his ideas verbally on the musical stage.